Washington DC Neighborhood Guide:

 Welcome to Washington, DC, and more importantly welcome to Thomas Circle.
 Conveniently located between Logan and Dupont Circles, Thomas Circle is a desirable neighborhood mostly attracting single and married professionals for its trendy feel, access to premium retail and dining, and wealth of entertainment, social and cultural activities.

-Named for Civil War Union Army General, George Henry Thomas, Thomas Circle is within walking distance from numerous historical monuments and sites.
+Named for Civil War Union Army General, George Henry Thomas, Thomas Circle is within close proximity from numerous historical monuments and sites.
 In addition to being one of the most prominent U.S. cities for history buffs, this spectacular section of DC is home to premium retail, fine dining, and a variety of social activities to feed everyone’s interests.

 Downtown DC, just south of Thomas Circle, is a thriving area for both independent businesses and nationally recognized chains.
 When it comes to dining, entertainment, art, shopping, or just about any service or amenity you can think of, this neighborhood offers an absolute wealth of options!